cloudmesh/useful-introduction_to_cloud-2015/docs/source/hpc/screencasts.rst

-Batch Jobs including Hadoop  on FutureGrid
+Batch Jobs including Hadoop  on FutureSystems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This series of screencasts will walk you through the various ways on how you can use batch jobs on FutureGrid.
+This series of screencasts will walk you through the various ways on how you can use batch jobs on FutureSystems.
 This includes the following:

 * using OpenMPI batch jobs including
   * start, stop a job